dagfinnr/perl-extract-method/README.md

 me or that I've come across while testing.

 * No Emacs support.
-* Does not handle interpolated variables.
 * Does not handle `$#foo`
 * Does not give you any warning if the code you select includes part of a scope, rendering the refactoring meaningless.
 * `$self` is hard-coded as the variable representing the current instance.
-* Ignores `$_` if present, but does not ignore [other special variables](http://perldoc.perl.org/perlvar.html#SPECIAL-VARIABLES).
+* Ignores some [special variables](http://perldoc.perl.org/perlvar.html#SPECIAL-VARIABLES), but not all.
   Relatively simple to fix by adding to the `is_special_variable` method of the Variable class.
 * Does not handle or warn about `return` statements inside the selected code.
 * Often returns variables unnecessarily from the extracted method.
 If a variable is defined before the extracted region and used after it, the extracted method always returns the variable.
-This is only necessary if the variable has been assigned (or if it's a hash or array that's not a reference and its contents have been changed) to inside the extracted method, and that probably does not happen often.
+This is only necessary if the variable has been assigned to inside the extracted method (or if it's a hash or array that's not a reference and its contents have been changed), and that probably does not happen often.
 * Possible collisions with variable names when referencing and dereferencing arrays and hashes.
 I chose not to create cryptic names for the references.
   It's more readable, but unsafe.